DLM-Nameless/Movie_recommendations/README.md

 It is concluded that it is necessary to continue working to provide a product that is increasingly simple and smarter.
 However, the current prototype is functional and can be easily implemented in a distributed system, as expected from this project.

 ## References
+According to the documentation available at [this link](https://dash.plotly.com/dash-enterprise/database-connections?de-version=5.1), you can get more information about database connections in Dash Enterprise.